It’s one of the – well for me anyway – annoying/heartbreaking side effects of the meno years.

 Under their expertise, my long tresses (always) have been cut back to a ‘lob’ or long bob.
 It makes it look in better condition and not so – what word should I use here? – insipid – by that, I mean fine, flyaway.

 So, I’ve been on the hunt for natural solutions and I have three to offer you.
 In addition, I have had a word in our scientist’s ear that we need to develop a thickening/growth hair product for Meno-She’s.
-I’ll give you a nudge at the end but if you’re in agreement please let us know. 😀
+Wouldn’t that be great?
+LOL 😀

 I know how traumatic hair loss can be and I also know, through my research, how much it can affect a woman’s confidence.
 Plus if you’re reading this you’re probably in your 40s or 50s and statistics tell us hair loss will affect about a one-third of women by age 50.Hair loss affects about a one-third of women by age 50.
 Click To Tweet